wetfish/sysadmin/deployment/README.md

 ***This living document will be updated periodically to reflect requisite maintenance***

+#### Data

 All data for the various sites that we want to persist, lives in `data/`.
 It's further broken out into dbdata, which is the database files themselves; and then per-site directories for data.
 For example,  `data/blog/upload` contains the photos used for the main wetfish website.

 This configuration allows us to simply zip the entire `data` directory for our backup scheme, and should be eventually automated.

+Additionally in data is the config.js file from the main blog.
+This is union mounted into the image so it may be updated and changes made will be immediately reflected in the production environment.

+#### Dumps

 The `dumps/` directory contains sql files for initialization of databases at the time of migration to the new servers, and is not considerably useful once we're up and running.